Configuring and Managing Provider Hooks

 Provider Hooks enable an organization to quickly integrate critical infrastructure or identity services with SGNL, so that they can protect the many applications that rely on a specific provider with SGNL’s Privileged Identity Management Product.

-Provider Hooks are currently restricted to Okta and Entra ID, but enable a single integration point for Inline Hooks or Custom Claims Providers (respectively).
 All you need to get started is 1 or more of your Protected Systems that have existing transforms enabled for them (for Okta or Entra ID) and you can create and configure a Provider Hook for the desired Protected System(s).

 Provider Hook Mapping